RickGroot/frontend-data/README.md

-# Functional Programming
+# Frontend Data
-A repository for Functional Programming, subject of the Information Design semester of CMD.
+A repository for Frontend Data, subject of the Information Design semester of CMD.

 # Student information
 ```javascript